 Truly being overdue, or post-dates, begins at 42 weeks gestation.
 Sometime after 40 weeks but certainly after 42 weeks, you can expect some added monitoring in order to make sure the baby is still healthy.

-- Bishop’s Score – This is the cumulative tally of markers that would indicate the likelihood that labor is coming on its own.
+- Bishop’s Score – This is the cumulative tally of markers that would indicate the likelihood that labor is coming soon.
 It calculates cervical dilation, position, effacement or length, and the baby’s position in the pelvis.
-A modified score will also take factors into account such as pre-eclampsia and more.
 This score helps your care provider to know whether you are progressing toward spontaneous labor and, if induction is chosen, how it might go.
+For example, if a woman is 2-4 cm dilated, the cervix is soft and the baby's head is deep in the pelvis, she is likely to give birth soon, or if she gets induced it will probably go smoothly and lead to a vaginal birth.
+Verses, if the mom is not dilated, her cervix is hard and the head is still high, then she is probably not going into labor right away and if she gets induced she, may or may not, push her baby out vaginally.

 - Fetal kick counts – You can monitor your baby’s movements on your own.
 When you go overdue, monitoring fetal kick counts can give you a window into your baby’s health.
 Simply lay down – on your left side, with a pillow between your legs is a good way to do so – and count the movements you feel baby make.
 If you’d like, drinking juice or a sweet, cold drink before this might help baby wake up and become active.
 Time how long it takes to get to 10 movements.
 When you do this every day, once a day (around the same time), you can catch a drop in movement or a sluggish baby that takes a couple of hours or more to get those movements in.
 If you notice anything abnormal, let your care provider know right away.
 Otherwise, enjoy this special time feeling your little one in the way only you can.

 Take each test and step as they come.
+Sometimes, depending how far over your due date you go and your care provider's protocols, you may have to repeat some of these test every week.
 As you and your care provider learn about your baby’s wellbeing and your own wellness, you can make informed decisions about waiting or encouraging the onset of labor.

 How to Cope When Past Your Due Date